-Backyard beekeeping has become an increasingly difficult avocation over the last 10 years.
-Recent changing factors are conspiring against the bees and their beekeepers: climate, pesticides, Varroa mites, wax moths, hive beetles, colony collapse disorder, you name it.
+Backyard beekeeping has become an increasingly difficult avocation.
+Changing environmental factors are conspiring against the bees and their beekeepers: climate, pesticides, Varroa mites, weak queens, wax moths, hive beetles, colony collapse disorder, you name it.

 But one thing hasn’t changed: the enthusiasm of backyard beekeepers at the start of a new season when it is time to install a new hive.
 Like so many rites of spring, the arrival of honeybees signals the hope and optimism of renewal after the long New England winter.
 It is a new season, and promise is everywhere in sight.